cypress-io/cypress-documentation/source/ja/api/events/catalog-of-events.md

 --- | ---
 **Name:** | `window:confirm`
 **Yields:** | the confirmation text **(String)** **Description:** | Fires when your app calls the global `window.confirm()` method.
 Cypress will auto accept confirmations.
-Return `false` from this event and the confirmation will be cancelled.
+Return `false` from this event and the confirmation will be canceled.

 Event | Details
 --- | ---